AmirF19/Audio_Predictive_Coding_Model/PROJECT_STATUS.md

 ## Connection to Will's Experiment

-This model was designed to simulate findings from Will's auditory priming study:
+This model was designed to simulate findings from Zumchak et al.'s (2025) auditory priming study:

 - **2x2 design**: Semantic similarity × Auditory clarity
 - **Key finding**: In distorted speech, N400 differences disappear, but behavioral ratings may still show priming